 Diagnosis of cause:

 After pericarditis is diagnosed, tests to determine etiology and the effect on cardiac function are done.
 In a young, previously healthy adult who presents with a viral infection and pericarditis, an extensive evaluation is usually unnecessary.
 Differentiating viral from idiopathic pericarditis is difficult, expensive, and generally of little practical importance.

 In other cases, a biopsy of pericardial tissue or aspiration of pericardial fluid may be needed to establish a diagnosis.
-Acid-fast stains and cultures of pericardial fluid help identify infectious causes.
+Acid-fast stains and cultures of pericardial fluid are essential if TB is considered possible (TB pericarditis can be aggressive and can worsen rapidly with corticosteroid therapy).
 Samples are examined for malignant cells.
 However, complete drainage of a newly identified pericardial effusion is usually unnecessary for diagnosis.
 Persistent (usually > 3 mo) or progressive effusion, particularly when the etiology is uncertain, also warrants pericardiocentesis.

 The choice between needle pericardiocentesis and surgical drainage depends on institutional resources and physician experience, the etiology of the effusion, the need for diagnostic tissue samples, and the prognosis of the patient.
 Needle pericardiocentesis is often best when the etiology is known or the presence of tamponade is in question.
 Surgical drainage is best when the presence of tamponade is certain but the etiology is unclear.

 Laboratory tests of pericardial fluid other than culture and cytology are usually nonspecific.
 But specific diagnoses are sometimes possible using newer visual, cytologic, and immunologic analysis of fluid obtained via pericardioscopic-guided biopsy.